-After one of the strangest years in our lifetimes, we're all excited to finally see the arrival of summer and feel some warm comforting sunshine.
+After a long year, we're all excited to finally see the arrival of summer and feel some warm comforting sunshine.

 Being New Zealanders, we all know the risks when it comes to sun damage.
 But it’s worth reminding ourselves that, as well as having the highest incidence of melanoma in the world (with rates four times higher than Canada, the US and the UK1) we still need to be aware of the signs and detect melanoma as early as possible.
 So grab yourself a cuppa, or a cool drink, and check out Melanoma New Zealand for some insightful expertise.